"I have dedicated my life to helping both myself and my clients find complete peace of mind and a body as free from pain and illness as possible.

 With a background as a professional dancer I have always been fascinated with the beautiful mechanics of the human body.
 Once I started to study anatomy and physiology I quickly found myself looking more into psychology as I realised the workings of the body and the mind were inextricably connected.
 These studies led to me qualifying to be a Pilates teacher and I fully embraced the holistic method offered by Joseph Pilates, who suggested that “Change happens through movement and movement heals” and “The mind, when housed within a healthful body, possesses a glorious sense of power”.

-After a few years of teaching mat and reformer Pilates, I felt that I wanted to be able to offer my clients more dynamic solutions.
-If you spend all day sitting at a desk, surely lying down to exercise, as is often the way in Pilates, is the opposite of what is needed?
-The effective refults of the method can be profound, but they are also limited.
+After a few years of teaching mat and reformer Pilates, I felt that I wanted to be able to offer my clients more dynamic and diverse solutions.
+The effective results of the method can be profound, but they can be enhanced by adding in more movement patterns.
 I was also playing amateur league football, weight lifting regularly and training for the London Marathon, so continuing my learning by becoming a personal trainer felt like the next logical step.

 My weekly exercise regime was a mixture of running, weight lifting, Pilates and yoga, which I felt gave me a perfect mixture of resistance, cardiovascular and mobility training alongside the added mental and spiritual benefits my yoga practise brought me.
 If this approach worked for me, I reasoned that it would work well for my clients too, so I completed the picture with a yoga teacher qualification.